Pediatric Health Chat

 - Seed oils come from plants like sunflowers and soybeans and are a type of vegetable oil.
 They provide important fats that our bodies need but can't make on their own.

-- These oils help with inflammation, which is a natural process that helps us heal.
+- These oils help control inflammation, which is a natural process that helps us heal.
 However, eating too much of them might cause too much inflammation.

 - Scientists are still studying how these fats affect our health, especially our heart and brain.
 It's important to eat a balanced amount of seed oils to avoid missing out on necessary nutrients, especially for kids' growth and health.